TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

 ## What's new

+Most of the changes are internal, involving the use of a new compiler framework.
+There are also some fixes to the VGA and a few more built-in modules.

 This version has been compiled with code compression, so it has more room available for user programs (approx. 200K).
 It also automatically runs the file `main.py` from an inserted SD card at boot time, if one is